this culminating activity you will be focusing your efforts on

 in your classroom using recipes handed down from mother.
 Your

-menu might consist of Perfection Salad, Swiss Loaf, Poor Man's
+menu might consist of Tin Foil Hobo Dinner or Poor Man's

-Bread, and for dessert, snow ice cream.
+Spam, and for dessert, Grandma's Great Depression Cake.
 This would make a wonderful

 Endowment for the Humanities and Thinkfinity present a comprehensive